NodeMixaholic/lightrecorder/README.md

 # lightrecorder

 Lightweight recorder for simple screencasting/vlogging.
+Afterall, in a world without OBS and SimpleScreenRecorder, who needs SLOBS and ***manual*** FFMEPG?

 ## How do I list my possible devices?